Critical Appreciation of “Ode to Nightingale” | Ode by John Keats

 Oliver Elton is of the view that this ode has variety of passionate expressions.
 Indeed, “Ode to Nightingale” is not only about critical life and appreciation of nightingale’s song but also an expression of feelings and emotions.
 Stanza to stanza, poet’s thought develops.
 His mood changes and he expresses his emotions.

-John Keats, in “Ode to Nightingale” makes a comparison between several things.
+John Keats, in “Ode to Nightingale” makes a comparison between several things as he does an analysis in Ode to Melancholy.
 Some of them are:

 - Art and life